Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Introduction

 The astrophysics community has identified opening new windows into the dynamic universe, spanning all energy regimes of electromagnetic, elementary particle, and gravitational wave detection as high priority \citep[e.g. Astro2020 Decadal Survey,][]{astro2020dec}.
 At the midpoint of the decade, new survey telescopes, driven by novel technologies, are coming online to provide high-cadence, multi-band coverage of the sky.
 In the optical, the Zwicky Transient Facility \citep{Bellm2019}, ATLAS \citep{tonry:2011PASP..123...58T} and Pan-STARRS1 \citep{Chambers:2016arXiv161205560C} have been operating for several years, and first light with the Vera Rubin Observatory \citep{VRO} is planned for later this year.
 In the ultraviolet, the {\it Ultraviolet Explorer} \citep{Kulkarni2021} and the {\it ULTRASAT} \citep{ultrasat2024} satellites are slated for launch in this decade.
 In the X-ray and $\gamma$-ray wavelengths, recent launches of the {\it Einstein Probe} \citep{EP2022}, {\it SVOM} \citep{SVOM2022} and {\it SRG} \citep{SRG2021} satellites have opened up the time-domain.
 In the radio, the upcoming DSA-2000 \citep{DSA2000} and the Square Kilometer Array \citep{SKA2009} will have survey speeds that are orders of magnitude faster than predecessor surveys.

-Here, we focus on the infrared window beyond 1\,$\,\mu$m, which is key to unveiling the physics of cool star-forming regions, dust-creating transients, or temperate exoplanets.
+Here, we focus on the infrared window beyond 1{\um}, which is key to unveiling the physics of cool star-forming regions, dust-creating transients, or temperate exoplanets.
 Infrared surveys have been limited in their field-of-view due to detector cost and thermal sky background.

-Pioneering infrared surveys include {\it IRAS} \citep{IRAS}, {\it WISE/NEOWISE} \citep{WISE2010,NEOWISE2011}, 2MASS \citep{2MASS} and VISTA \citep{VISTA}.
-Launched in the 1980s, {\it IRAS} was the first infrared survey satellite to undertake an all-sky survey. {\it WISE/NEOWISE}, launched in 2009, provided orders-of-magnitude improvements upon {\it IRAS'} sensitivity and spatial resolution, producing the longest time-baseline catalog in the mid-infrared with repeat observations over more than a decade.
-In the near-infrared J (1.25\,$\,\mu$m), H (1.65\,$\,\mu$m), and Ks (2.16\,$\,\mu$m) bandpasses that are observable from the ground, 2MASS and VISTA produced single reference surveys rather than high-cadence data.
-2MASS, using two 1.3\,m telescopes, operated between 1997 and 2001, generating an all-sky release of 471 million sources with high photometric accuracy.
-VISTA/VIRCAM, using a 4\,m telescope, extended this catalog with deeper and higher-resolution observations, focusing on specific areas of the sky, and is now decommissioned.
+Pioneering infrared surveys include {\it IRAS} \citep{IRAS}, {\it ISO/ISOCAM} \citep{isocam1996}, {\it WISE/NEOWISE} \citep{WISE2010,NEOWISE2011}, 2MASS \citep{2MASS} and VISTA \citep{VISTA}.
+Launched in the 1980s, {\it IRAS} was the first infrared survey satellite to undertake an all-sky survey, with {\it ISO/ISOCAM} performing detailed observations of selected regions in the 2.5 to 18{\um} bandpass soon after. {\it WISE/NEOWISE}, launched in 2009, provided orders-of-magnitude improvements upon {\it IRAS'} sensitivity and spatial resolution, producing the longest time-baseline catalog in the mid-infrared with repeat observations over more than a decade.
+In the near-infrared $J$ (1.25{\um}), $H$ (1.65{\um}), and $K_s$ (2.16{\um}) bandpasses that are observable from the ground, 2MASS and VISTA produced single reference surveys rather than high-cadence data.
+2MASS, using two 1.3{\m} telescopes, operated between 1997 and 2001, generating an all-sky release of 471 million sources with high photometric accuracy.
+VISTA/VIRCAM, using a 4{\m} telescope, extended this catalog with deeper and higher-resolution observations, focusing on specific areas of the sky, and is now decommissioned.